joshmiddlecote/cs22/README.md

 We will add to the docker compose file as the project goes on so that our app and other services we require can be deployed.

+## Branching

+Branching strategy is very important in industry.
+Normally there are different branches for different environments.
+You will have your local branch for dev.
+A staging branch for QA.
+Then main will be production code.
+For this project lets just use a main branch and then local branches for individual development.
+All code changes should go through a Pull Request (PR) and both of the other team members must approve it for it to be merged.

 ### Misc

 Docker App run command: